Indya Nivar: Stanford Cardinal

-Freshman season (2022–23)

-Nivar debuted for the Stanford Cardinal on November 7, 2022, scoring a season-high 13 points in the season-opening 86–48 win against San Diego State.
-She appeared in all 35 games (one start) as Stanford jointly won the Pac-12 Conference regular-season title.
-On March 17, 2023, she scored 11 points in a 92–49 win against Sacred Heart in the first round of the NCAA tournament, before Stanford lost in the second round.
-She finished her freshman season with averages of 3.2 points, 2.0 rebounds and 1.0 assists, in 12.6 minutes per game.
-After the season, she chose to enter the NCAA transfer portal and returned to her home state with the North Carolina Tar Heels; according to head coach Courtney Banghart, Nivar "said she didn't know we'd get good so fast".
+Nivar made her college debut for the Stanford Cardinal on November 7, 2022, scoring a season-high 13 points in the season-opening 86–48 win against San Diego State.
+She appeared in all 35 games as Stanford won a share of the Pac-12 Conference regular-season title.
+She finished her freshman season averaging 3.2 points, 2.0 rebounds, and 1.0 assists, in 12.6 minutes per game.
+After the season, she chose to enter the NCAA transfer portal and returned to her home state with the North Carolina Tar Heels.
+North Carolina head coach Courtney Banghart said Nivar told her she "didn't know we'd get good so fast".

 North Carolina Tar Heels

-Sophomore season (2023–24)

 Nivar made her North Carolina debut on November 8, 2023, coming off the bench to score a game-high 17 points and get 11 rebounds in the season-opening 102–49 win against Gardner–Webb.
 She was the first North Carolina player to record a double-double on her debut since 2013.
-She appeared in all 33 games (6 starts) in her sophomore season, averaging 6.4 points and 4.3 rebounds per game.
+She appeared in all 33 games in her sophomore season, averaging 6.4 points and 4.3 rebounds per game.
+She became a starter in her junior season with the Tar Heels, recording 8.3 points, 4.5 rebounds, 2.0 assists, and 2.0 steals per game.
+In her senior year in 2025–26, she earned second-team All-ACC and ACC All-Defensive honors after posting 10.6 points, 5.2 rebounds, 3.7 assists, and 2.7 steals per game.
+On March 27, 2026, she scored a career-high 20 points in her last college game: a 63–42 loss to UConn in the NCAA tournament, the program's second consecutive sweet sixteen appearance.

+Professional career

+Nivar was selected twenty-eighth overall by the Atlanta Dream in the 2026 WNBA draft.
+On April 17, 2026, she signed a rookie scale contract with the Dream.
+She was waived by the team on July 7.
+The next day, the Dream signed her to a player development contract.